afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 - **notify**: Everything related to the notification of some events to the user if an user interface is available.
 - **power**: Everything related to power management.

-Each namespace is implemented in a single _cpp_ file with its name, however, some of them have alternate implementations in order to enable unit and integration testing.
+Each namespace is implemented in a single *cpp* file with its name, however, some of them have alternate implementations in order to enable unit and integration testing.
 Those files are named following this pattern: `<namespace><underscore><implementation>.cpp`.
 Some implementations are:

-- _mock_: dummy implementation with no actual behavior.
+- *mock*: dummy implementation with no actual behavior.
-- _serial_: implementation providing output to the serial port.
+- *serial*: implementation providing output to the serial port.

 All modules can be found at the `/common` folder.

 ### Auxiliary modules

-Some namespaces are implemented with the help of auxiliary modules which are not exposed at _SimWheel.h_, one _cpp_ file for each:
+Some namespaces are implemented with the help of auxiliary modules which are not exposed at *SimWheel.h*, one *cpp* file for each:

 - *adcTools*: Reading of ADC pins.
 - *AnalogMultiplexerInput.cpp*: Everything related to multiplexed buttons/switches.
 - *ButtonMatrixInput.cpp*: Everything related to button/switch matrices.
+- *ShiftRegistersInput.cpp*: Everything related to serialized buttons/switches.
 - *debugUtils.cpp*: Minor utilities for debugging and testing.
 - *PolledInput*: Related to inputs that must be read in a polling (or sampling) loop.
 Defines two main c++ classes: `AnalogPolledInput` and `DigitalPolledInput`
 - *RotaryEncoderInput.cpp*: Everything related to rotary encoders.